ProFormA/proformaxml/Whitepaper.md

 - **info**

-    Generally useful information to students and teachers, e. g. a specific test case passed successfully.
+    Generally useful information to students and teachers, e.g. a specific test case passed successfully.

 - **warn**

-    The feedback contains a warning, e. g. the function being tested took up too much processing time.
+    The feedback contains a warning, e.g. the function being tested took up too much processing time.
 Or the student used a deprecated class method.

 - **error**

-    The feedback contains error information, e. g. the student's source code resulted in a compile-time error that caused the entire test case to fail.
+    The feedback contains error information, e.g. the student's source code resulted in a compile-time error that caused the entire test case to fail.
 This error type should not be confused with the response's [is-internal-error](Whitepaper.md#is-internal-error) flag, which indicates that an error occurred on the part of the grading system.

 ###### Code-Beispiel
 ```xml